danielfrg/mkdocs-jupyter/mkdocs_jupyter/tests/mkdocs/docs/index.md

-# This is the title of and MD file click on the nav for the notebooks
+# This is a MD file

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).